 - To analyze the accuracy, effectiveness, usability or popularity of a Site;

 - To improve the content and features of a Site;

 - To prevent and address fraudulent transactions and breaches of policies or terms, monitor against theft, threats, or harm, and otherwise protect our users and our business;

 - To engage in personalized advertising, including Interest-based Advertising.

 - To administer and troubleshoot a Site; and

 How Your Information is Disclosed

-  - Business Changes.
-If we become involved in a merger, acquisition, sale of assets, joint venture, securities offering, bankruptcy, reorganization, liquidation, dissolution, or other transaction or if the ownership of all or substantially all of our business otherwise changes, we may share or transfer your information to a third party or parties in connection therewith.
+3. Business Changes.
+If we become involved in a merger, acquisition, sale of assets, joint venture, securities offering, bankruptcy, reorganization, liquidation, dissolution, or other transaction or if the ownership of all or substantially all of our business otherwise changes, we may disclose your information to a third party or parties in connection therewith.